FaresMahdi120/BackPacks/README.md

 ## General Information
 Common Questions:
-- What is the purpose of BackPacks? to make it easier for server to add customizable backpacks for thier servers!
+- What is the purpose of BackPacks? to make it easier for server's admin to add customizable backpacks for thier servers!
 - What do i do if i find a bug ?
 Report it, either in the [Issues](https://github.com/FaresMahdi120/BackPacks/issues) section or in my discord dms [Contact](#contact).
 - How to add new suggestions ?
 In my discord dms [Contact](#contact), or in the spigot[Coming soon] page.
-- Where i can donate ? well, yoou can't its free plugin for everyone :d
 - Where i can ask direct messages ?
 In my discord dms [Contact](#contact).

 ## Setup